Binance Exchange Review | Should You Use It?

 How It Works

 There are two options for trading platforms on Binance: Basic and Advanced.
-I’ll be primarily covering the Basic trading option in this article, but you can check out the Advanced view below.
-There are not many differences between the two views with the exception of being able to do more detailed technical analysis in the Advanced view.
+As the names imply, the Basic view has all you need to perform simple trades while the Advanced view is for more advanced traders.
+There aren’t many differences between the two views with the exception of being able to do more detailed technical analysis in the Advanced view.

-If you pay using their own token (BNB), you currently receive a 50% discount on the trading fee – bringing it down to 0.05%.
-With this discount, Binance easily has the lowest fees in the industry.
+For the casual investor (<100 BTC 30-day volume), Binance charges a flat 0.1% fee on each trade, lower than the industry average.
+If you pay using their own token (BNB), you currently receive a 25% discount on the trading fee – bringing it down to 0.075%.

 - Bitcoin Cash